-Non-resident student is a student who does not have residence in any such facility located on the campuses of this University.
+A non-resident student is a student who does not have a residence in any such facility located on the campuses of this University.

 EXTERNAL AFFAIRS COMMITTEE

-The Students’ Representative Council (SRC), an umbrella student body, and as part of its efforts to give the student a strong representation within and without it’s boarders, has in place the External Affairs Committee.
+The Students’ Representative Council (SRC), an umbrella student body, and as part of its efforts to give the student a strong representation within and without its borders, has in place the External Affairs Committee.
 The committee is solely responsible for the organization of student’s travel abroad or the external affairs of the SRC.

-The comfort of students is the linchpin to the progress of the University, for this reason the SRC has a welfare committee to cater for the comfort needs of students.
-The committee has a chair who is appointed by the Executive Officers and members of the committee appointed by the Executive committee; all members are subject to approval of the General Assembly (GA).
-The objectives of the committee ranges from guaranteeing optimum hygiene at market squares and trade centers, warranting proper running of school facilities, ensuring safety of students on campus, to providing favorable conditions in the halls with the help of various JCR officials.
+The comfort of students is the linchpin to the progress of the University, for this reason, the SRC has a welfare committee to cater to the comfort needs of students.
+The committee has a chair who is appointed by the Executive Officers and members of the committee appointed by the Executive committee; all members are subject to the approval of the General Assembly (GA).
+The objectives of the committee range from guaranteeing optimum hygiene at market squares and trade centers, warranting proper running of school facilities, ensuring the safety of students on campus, to providing favorable conditions in the halls with the help of various JCR officials.

-In directing the affairs of the committee, there has been considerable efforts in fulfilling the objectives of the committee.
+In directing the affairs of the committee, there have been considerable efforts in fulfilling the objectives of the committee.

 PROJECT AND PROGRAMS COMMITTEE

-As it stand now, the objectives are been met successfully with collaborative powers of the Executive Officers, GA and the student populace.
+As it stands now, the objectives are been met successfully with the collaborative powers of the Executive Officers, GA, and the student populace.

 INTELLIGENCE AND STUDENTS’ AFFAIRS COMMITTEE